-Before this, for plant protection products used on protected crops, the ‘Situation of use’ was specified on the ‘Authorisation’ by inclusion of the crop name/s followed in brackets by the qualifier ‘Protected’ – defined in CRD’s ‘Crop Hierarchy’ as ‘Any crop grown under a permanent or temporary cover’.
+Before this, for plant protection products used on protected crops, the 'Situation of use' was specified on the 'Authorisation' by inclusion of the crop name/s followed in brackets by the qualifier 'Protected' – defined in HSE's 'Crop Hierarchy' as 'Any crop grown under a permanent or temporary cover'.

-For products with insufficient evidence to demonstrate the environmental safety of field use, ‘protected’ crop use has in the past been further restricted to ‘permanent protection’ and /or ‘glasshouse’ situations.
-To help to more clearly define the ‘Situation of use’ and to maintain an appropriate level of environmental protection where data are not available to demonstrate an acceptable risk outdoors, authorisations will include use of a crop qualifier ‘Permanent protection with full enclosure’, together with where required the following ‘Other specific restrictions’:
+For products with insufficient evidence to demonstrate the environmental safety of field use, 'protected' crop use has in the past been further restricted to 'permanent protection' and /or 'glasshouse' situations.
+To help to more clearly define the 'Situation of use' and to maintain an appropriate level of environmental protection where data are not available to demonstrate an acceptable risk outdoors, authorisations will include use of a crop qualifier 'Permanent protection with full enclosure', together with where required the following 'OSRs':

 - Treatment must only be made under 'permanent protection' situations which provide full enclosure (including continuous top and side barriers down to below ground level) and which are present and maintained over a number of years.

 - Reasonable precautions must be taken to prevent access of birds, wild mammals and honey bees to treated crops.